-Alex has nine years experience working as a community artist, workshop leader, trainer and project manager working with arts and cultural organisations in education and community settings.
+Alex has ten years experience working as a community artist, workshop leader, trainer and project manager working with arts and cultural organisations in education and community settings.

 “Alex brings enthusiasm, optimism and patience to any project.
 She is an amazing listener who is able to identify what is said and not said.
 Her reflective, community centred approach allows teaching staff to develop their own answers, giving a real sense of ownership.